 - Processing and removal of toxins from the blood, including alcohol and drugs

-Should the body experience any disruption of the processes mentioned above, all the other bodily processes are sure to be affected as well.
+Should the body experience any disruption of the processes mentioned above, all the other bodily processes will also be affected.
 Liver disease is already at an alarming rate, as in the US alone, at least 30 million people have one form of liver disease or another, ranging from symptoms that could be treated with continuous medication and a lifestyle change to conditions that need a liver transplant.

 Can You Detox Your Liver at Home?

-Detoxing the liver is an irony considering that the job of the liver is to detox the body.
+Detoxing the liver is ironic, considering the liver’s job is detoxing the body.
 In many cases, however, it becomes necessary.
-This is particularly true for people who either have a liver disease they came by due to an illness, such as hepatitis or if they have an unhealthy lifestyle, made worse by substance abuse.
+This is particularly true for people who either have a liver disease they came by due to an illness, such as hepatitis, or if they have an unhealthy lifestyle, made worse by substance abuse.

 Understand the Threats to a Healthy Liver

-Medical experts will always argue the disease is hereditary, but at the end of the day, it would still be much better if one could avoid risking it and take steps to avoid the disease, if possible.
-Still, it would be a good thing to know if liver disease is present in the family and how severe it usually is.
+Medical experts will always argue the disease is hereditary, but at the end of the day, it would still be much better if one could avoid risk and take steps to avoid the disease, if possible.
+Still, it would be good to know if liver disease is present in the family and how severe it usually is.

 Be Aware of Relevant Diseases

-There are those who contract viral hepatitis, which affects the liver, who are never able to recover fully.
-This leaves their liver weak and quite vulnerable to other forms of disease.
+Some contract viral hepatitis, which affects the liver, which can never recover fully.
+This leaves their liver weak and quite vulnerable to other forms of the disease.
 It could get so bad for them that people who had just received a liver transplant have a better chance of recovering and living a healthy life than they ever could.

-As viral hepatitis is transmitted through a more direct method, unprotected sex and drug use where the paraphernalia is shared, such as needles, are held to be among the highest possible modes of transmission.
+As viral hepatitis is transmitted through a more direct method, unprotected sex and drug use where the paraphernalia is shared, such as needles, are among the highest possible modes of transmission.